-Three of these courses must be fulfilled by taking courses from the list of advanced clinical seminars below (i.e., at least three of the four courses must be taken within the clinical concentration).
-You can petition the clinical faculty to take one of the four courses outside of clinical in the Psychology Department or outside of the Psychology Department.
-This fourth course, however, can be taken inside of the clinical concentration.
-Finally, one of the four courses can be a methods/quantitative course relevant to clinical psychology (e.g., including one of the methods/quantitative courses listed above that are not being used to fulfill the Methods requirement - no double dipping).
+Four advanced seminar clinical courses are required.
+Three of the 4 courses must be fulfilled by taking courses from the approved list of advanced clinical seminars.
+Students can petition the clinical faculty to recognize a fourth clinical specialization course, which can be taken either inside or outside of clinical in the Psychology Department or outside of the Psychology Department.
+Alternatively, students can petition the clinical faculty to clinical faculty to have their fourth course be another methods/quantitative course relevant to clinical psychology that is not being used to fulfill the Methods requirement (no double dipping).